rage/programming-23/data/part-8/4-defining-methods.md

 Please add the following methods to your class definition:

-- the method `sum` should return the sum of the numbers added (if no numbers have been added, the method should return 0)
+- the method `get_sum` should return the sum of the numbers added (if no numbers have been added, the method should return 0)
 - the method `mean` should return the mean of the numbers added (if no numbers have been added, the method should return 0)

 ```python